davidtchiu/davidtchiu.github.io/teaching/cs475/hwk2.ptrs/index.md

 2. Implement the following functions inside `heap.c`:

-   - `void heapify(struct Employee *A, int i, int n)`: This function inputs a pointer to an array `A`, an index `i`, and the size of the array `n`.
+   - `void heapify(Employee *A, int i, int n)`: This function inputs a pointer to an array `A`, an index `i`, and the size of the array `n`.
 The function assumes the trees that rooted at `left_child(i)` and `right_child(i)` already satisfy the min-heap property, but that `A[i]` may be larger than its children.
 This function should trickle `A[i]`